dbt Cloud and Core

 Lineage / Metadata extraction

-The connector will parse the run artifacts and update lineage / metadata of the associated dbt project in your Bigeye catalog.
+The connector parses run artifacts and updates lineage and metadata for the associated dbt project in your Bigeye catalog.

 Configuration Parameters

-Create a properties file (e.g., dbt.properties) with your connection configuration.
+Create a properties file (for example, dbt.properties) with your connection configuration.
 The properties file uses a numbered suffix convention (.1, .2, etc.) to support multiple connection configurations.

 | Property | Type | Required | Description |